 Works Contract: Works contract in Tamil Nadu is taxable since 29.5.1984.
-Any dealer executing works contract with a turnover of Rs.50,000 is liable to pay tax on such works contracts mentioned in Schedule IV at the rates specified therein.
-Taxable turnover for the purpose of levy is arrived at, after the deductions as provided in the rules.
+Any dealer executing works contract with a turnover of Rs.50,000 is liable to pay tax on works contracts.
+Sales Tax on works contract ranges between 5 per cent to 15 per cent and 21 items of contract works are covered therein which include works contracts of painting and polishing.